Netflix Is Turning ‘Magic: The Gathering’ Into An Animated Series

 — NX (@NXOnNetflix) June 3, 2019

-Also joining the effort to bring this elaborate world to the screen is creative talent from Spider-Man: Into the Spider-Verse, Batman: The Animated Series, Star Wars: The Clone Wars, Firefly, Agent Carter, Ultimate Spider-Man, and The Lego Movies, Netflix said.
-Henry Gilroy from Star Wars Rebels and Star Wars: The Clone Wars and Jose Molina from The Tick and Agent Carter will serve as lead writers and co-executive producers on the series.
+Also joining the effort to bring this elaborate world to the screen is creative talent from Spider-Man: Into the Spider-Verse, Batman: The Animated Series, Star Wars: The Clone Wars, Firefly, Agent Carter, Ultimate Spider-Man, and other films, per Netflix.
+Henry Gilroy from Star Wars Rebels and Star Wars: The Clone Wars and Jose Molina from The Tick and Agent Carter will serve as lead writers — and co-executive producers — on the series.

-Chris Cocks, President of Wizards of the Coast, said that more fans than ever are enjoying Magic, adding that the company was “thrilled” to be working with the Russo brothers to bring Magic‘s “rich and diverse cast of characters and worlds to Netflix in a way that will delight our many fans and those new to the franchise.”
+Chris Cocks, Wizards of the Coast president, said that more fans than ever are enjoying Magic, adding that the company was “thrilled” to be working with the Russo brothers in order to bring Magic‘s “rich and diverse cast of characters and worlds to Netflix in a way that will delight our many fans and those new to the franchise.”

-While reports have not said when the series would be available, fans will no doubt be excited to see not only what the series has to offer but how the fantastical world is portrayed on the screen.
+While reports have not said when the series would be available, fans will no doubt be excited to see not only what the series has to offer, but precisely how the fantastical world will be portrayed on the screen.